 Graduate Application Assistance Program (GAAP)

 GAAP is a free program, created and run by current INSTAAR grad students.
 We're here to help prospective grad students move through the graduate application process.
-The GAAP web pages have all kinds of application resources, including a sign-up link for our mentorship and application support program (sign-ups are open from September to early November).
-All are welcome; and we especially encourage applicants from under-represented and non-traditional academic backgrounds to use these resources.
+The GAAP web pages have all kinds of application resources, including a sign-up link for our mentorship and application support program.
+All are welcome; and we especially encourage applicants from underrepresented and non-traditional academic backgrounds to use these resources.